Ashutosh-tec/soft-engg-project-jan-2024-se-jan-11/README.md

 # soft-engg-project-jan-2024-se-jan-11
-This is a group project.
+This is a Software Engineering group project by Team 11.